turkishrational/retrodos/retrodos5/disks/readme.txt

 Note: Hard disk images are needed for (proper) configured/menu startup.
 (I mean startup with the sample configuration.)
 ((see "qemu_link.txt" file for QEMU demo of Retro DOS v5.))

-(Retro DOS v4 hard disk images can be used in addition to the sample Redtro DOS v5 hard disk image.)
+(Retro DOS v4 hard disk images can be used in addition to the sample Retro DOS v5 hard disk image.)
 ((they are in 'retrodos4/disks' section.))